 “There were all kinds of goods in its market and more than 1,000 cartloads of silk were shipped into the city each day.
 No city in the world could be compared to Dadu in terms of the unusual goods from foreign countries and goods in general that were available”.

 A bridge in Beijing was named in his honor - the ‘Marco Polo bridge’.
-The bridge is called in Chinese Lugou 卢沟桥 and was built in 1189-92; it is an impressive 874 feet [266 meters] in length.
+It is called in Chinese Lugou bridge 卢沟桥 and was built in 1189-92; it is an impressive 874 feet [266 meters] in length.
 It was described and admired by Marco Polo and so European travelers named the bridge after him.
 The bridge was the scene 700 years later of the opening skirmish of the Japanese occupation.